lampiaosec/lampiaosec.github.io/README.md

 * Because we like Gnu/Linux.
 * Because we like CLI.
 * Because ascii is so cool.
-* And mainly: because none of us is good design.
+* And mainly: because none of us are good designer.